 How to Plant a Weeping Cherry Tree

 Learning how to plant a weeping cherry tree is not difficult but proper planting is important.
 You should plant weeping cherries in a hole as deep as the root ball and two to three times as wide.
-Also, when you set the tree in the hole, lay a yardstick or tool handle across it to make sure the base of the base of the trunk is level with the surrounding soil.
+Also, when you set the tree in the hole, lay a yardstick or tool handle across it to make sure the base of the trunk is level with the surrounding soil.

 Don’t add soil amendments to the hole or the backfill dirt.
 Amendments encourage the roots to stay in the hole, and you want them to spread into the surrounding soil.
 Begin filling the hole with soil, pressing with your foot as you go to remove air pockets.
 When the hole is half full, fill it to the top with water and allow the water to drain completely before filling the hole to the top with soil.
 Stake the tree only if absolutely necessary, and remove these stakes after one year.